ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-03-01-Data-Scientist-Salaries.md

 To recap so far, we webscraped 62,855 data science jobs from 14 different cities across the US.
 That yielded us 2,229 jobs that had salaries posted, but when we dropped duplicate job postings it yielded us only 203 unique jobs.
 This is a lot less than we expected and we'll need to keep that number of observations in mind when we put together the logistic regression model.
-Also, given the low number of observations we need to double check our risks and assumptions (to be revisited in Conclusion section).
+Also, given the low number of observations we probably need to double check some of our risks and assumptions.

 ```python